akilrammohan/bmarxs/README.md

 CLI for exporting X/Twitter bookmarks.
 Designed for both human and agent use.

+I use this in a cron job with the headless claude code to manage my bookmarks in Obsidian.

 Works by importing login cookies from Chrome.
 First log into X in Chrome, then close Chrome after successful login.
 Then run `bmarxs import-cookies` before running anything else.

 ## Install